galaxyproject/galaxy-hub/content/news/2023-08-15-GCC2023-Meeting-Report/index.md

 Now that this year's Galaxy Community Conference has come to a close, we are thrilled to be able to share the GCC2023 Meeting Report with the Galaxy Community.

-In the GCC2023 meeting report, you will find:
+In the GCC2023 meeting report, you will find the following:

 - A GCC2023 meeting summary, including information on this year's fellowship recipients
 - An overview of our three fantastic keynote speakers